 - Thank your fundraisers and donors.

-If you’d like a refresher on what exactly peer-to-peer fundraising is, check out OneCause’s guide to peer-to-peer fundraising for basic information.
+If you’d like a refresher on what exactly peer-to-peer fundraising is, check out our guide, What is Peer-to-Peer Fundraising for basic information.

 If you’re ready to learn how to host a peer-to-peer fundraising campaign, then let’s dive in!

 First things first, you’ll want to determine your fundraising goals for your peer-to-peer fundraiser.